unclebob/spacewar/README.md

   so it can be hard to know how many are flying together.

 ## Klingon Battle Strategy
-  Once your ship is in range of a Klingon's short range detectors, it will head towards you to do battle.
+  Once your ship is in range of a Klingon's short range detectors, the Klingon will head towards you to do battle.
   The Klingon strategy is to confuse and delude you.
 They accomplish this by continuously changing tactics.
 Stay alert to their movements in the heat of battle; and don't let them get too close.
 At short range their phasers are devastating.